Quick Info

 | Roles | Railroad lawyer, Advocate for Native Americans (Seneca), Republican state legislator |

 | Contributions | Founder of scientific anthropology, kinship systems study, cultural evolution theory.
 Principal founder of scientific anthropology.
 Elected to National Academy of Sciences (1875).
-President of American Association for the Advancement of Science (1879). |
+President of American Association for the Advancement of Science (1879).
+First to systematically study kinship systems as a core domain of social anthropology. |

 Some Lesser Known Facts